pvcraven/networking-class/source/labs/physical_layer/physical_layer.rst

 message was received in Step 3.

 Here is an example.
 The green LED is the 'clock' and the red led blinks red for a one, and off for a zero.
-The delay between each bit is 0.25 seconds.
+The delay between each clock is 0.1 seconds.
+Each bit takes 0.2 seconds to transmit.

 .. raw:: html